-- Installing T-Server on UNIX manually, page 48 - Installing T-Server on Windows manually, page 49
+- Procedure: Installing T-Server on UNIX manually, on page 44 - Procedure: Installing T-Server on Windows manually, on page 45

 - 1. Open the Properties dialog box for a corresponding Application object in Configuration Manager. - 2.
 Verify that the State Enabled check box on the General tab is selected. - 3.
 Verify that the Working Directory, command-line, and Command-Line Arguments are specified correctly on the Start Info tab. - 4.
 Click Apply and OK to save any configuration updates.